Davidkimani1/Semantic-HTML/README.md

 # Semantic-HTML
 Semantic HTML refers to using HTML tags that convey meaning about the structure and purpose of content, such as <header>, <article>, <nav>, and <section>.
 Unlike generic <div> and <span> elements, semantic tags make content more understandable for both search engines and assistive technologies.
-An example of no. Semantic-HTML <header>
+An example of  Semantic-HTML <header>
   <nav>
     <ul>
       <li><a href="/">Home</a></li>